Meet the Founder

-Michael LeNoir M.D. is an allergist and pediatrician who, has practiced pediatrics and clinical allergy full time since 1977.
-He is a graduate of James Madison High School in Dallas, Texas, a BA with honors from the University of Texas and an MD degree from the University of Texas in Galveston.
-He is board certified by, and a fellow of both the American Academy of Pediatrics and the American Academy of Allergy, Asthma and Immunology.
-He has served on the Board the American Association of Certified Allergist.
-In 2014 Dr. Lenoir was elected the 114th President of the National Medical Association.
+Michael LeNoir M.D. is an allergist and pediatrician who has practiced pediatrics and clinical allergy full time since 1977.
+He is board certified by and a fellow of both the American Academy of Pediatrics and the American Academy of Allergy, Asthma and Immunology and in 2014 was elected and served as the 114th President of the National Medical Association.

-Dr. Lenoir is married to Denise Washington LeNoir.
-She has a master’s in nursing and is a family nurse practitioner.
-He has 4 daughters and 5 grandchildren.
-He is a lifetime member of the NAACP, Alpha Phi Alpha Fraternity and holds memberships in Sigma Pi Phi Fraternity.
-His hobbies are photography and golf.
+Dr. Lenoir is married to Denise Washington Lenoir, who holds a master’s in nursing and is a family nurse practitioner.
+He has 4 daughters and 5 grandchildren and 1 great grandson.
+He is a lifetime member of the NAACP, Alpha Phi Alpha Fraternity and holds memberships in Sigma Pi Phi Fraternity and his hobbies are photography and golf.